ReabetsweRamakatsa/Healthcare-Financial-Analytics/README.md

-# Healthcare Financial & Department Performance Analytics
+# Healthcare Financial & Department Performance Analytic

-SQL & Power BI project analysing healthcare departmental revenue, cost, and efficiency. ervice lines are located.
+SQL & Power BI project analysing healthcare departmental revenue, cost, and efficiency service lines are located.
+This project transforms raw hospital billing and patient data into a strategic financial tool.
+The goal is to identify which hospital departments are driving revenue, managing costs effectively, and where the "high-intensity" service lines are located.

 # Data Transformation (SQL)